That’s it, I’ve had it.

 The barista must have prepared it with infinite patience.

 It took the several minutes that had passed since my order for her to pour a precise amount of water over and through the fresh grounds in the filter.
-Then more time still to wait for the flavor to be released into my cup.
+Then still more time to wait for the flavor to be released into my cup.

 Would the taste be worth the wait?